MichiganDataScienceTeam/Old-Website/index.md

 ---

 ### Meeting Times for Fall 2016
-* There are no meetings remaining in this semester.
-See you after Winter Break!
+* Wecome back from Winter Break!
+Meetings resume the week of the 8th
 * **Tutorial Series:** Wednesdays, 5:00pm to 6:00pm in SRB 2246
 * **Project Team Meetings:** Thursdays 5:30pm to 6:30 in BBB 3725